-Year ended 30 June 2021 30 June 2020 \$ \$ Total equity at the beginning of the financial year Profit/(loss) for the year - - Other comprehensive income - - Total comprehensive income for the financial year Transactions with owners in their capacity as owners Total equity at the end of the financial year
+Notes Year ended 30 June 2022 \$'000 30 June 2021 \$'000 Total equity at the beginning of the financial year Profit/(loss) for the financial year - Other comprehensive income for the financial year - Total comprehensive income/(loss) for the financial year - Transactions with owners in their capacity as owners - Total equity at the end of the financial year -

-Under AASB 132 'Financial Instruments: Presentation', the net assets attributable to unitholders is classified as a liability rather than equity.
+Under AASB 132 Financial instruments: Presentation, the net assets attributable to unitholders is classified as a liability rather than equity.
 As a result there was no equity at the start or end of the year.